mukhtar-github/beginners-guide-to-react/README.md

 </script>
 ```

 What we can do is combine the classNames into a single className that will work for all of our boxes.
 Instead of just taking the props object as it is, I'm going to destructure it in-place, and we'll take the className out of here.
 Then I'll put a ...rest to say that these are the rest of the props.
 Then we'll remove this, and we'll put the spread at the end.
 Then we'll manually combine the className that we want to provide for boxes in general with the className that's provided to us through the props.
 We'll make a template literal here.
 We'll say box, and then we'll put className.
 We'll save that, and now everything's working as it should be.
-One problem here is that if I take off the className on one of these boxes, then I'm going to get "box undefined."

 ```html
 <script type="text/babel">